FlowFuse/docker-compose/README.md

 ## Configuration

-Configuration details are stored in the `etc/flowforge.yml` file which is mapped into the `flowforge/forge-docker` container.
-You will need to edit this file to update the `domain` and `base_url` entries to match the DNS settings.
+Configuration details are stored in the `etc/flowforge.yml`.
+You will need to edit this file to update the `domain` and `base_url` entries to match your DNS settings.

-You also need to update the `VIRTUAL_HOST` entry in the `docker-compose.yml` file to use the same domain as in the `etc/flowforge.yml` file.

 You should also update the `email` section to point to a local SMTP server so you can invite users to join teams.

+You also need to update the `DOMAIN` entry in the `./env` file to use the same domain as in the `etc/flowforge.yml` file.

 ### Creating Instance